Frequently

 Q: Do all doctors use the same anaesthetic method? –No. Doctors have different beliefs and practices with respect to anaesthetic use.
 EMLA and other topical anesthetic creams are not very effective and in some cases can cause problematic side effects.
 Dr. Greenberg does not recommend the use of EMLA.
 Dr. Greenberg uses local injectable anesthetics (as mentioned above).
 The literature supports the use of local injectable anesthetics for babies undergoing circumcision.
 When choosing a doctor or Mohel (circumciser) to do your son’s circumcision or Bris, you should ask about the doctor or Mohel manages pain.

 Q: What can I expect my baby to be like after the circumcision? –It is not unusual for the baby to sleep for 6-8 hours after the circumcision and to miss a feeding.
 Some babies will be irritable for a few hours afterwards.
-The baby should void feeding within 4 hours of the circumcision.
+The baby should void within 4 hours of the circumcision.

 The Plasty Bell – With this technique the baby must go home with a small plastic device tied on to his penis that allows the foreskin to rot off over subsequent days.
 This is a more lengthy procedure and open to more problems.